random-robbie/redirector/README.md

 By default it will redirect to AWS metadata endpoint but can be changed by using `-u http://someothersite.com`

+Supports most common HTTP verbs as well if one is missing send an PR or issue.

 ```
 usage: redirector.py [-h] [-u URL] [-c CODE] [-p PORT]